worktheclock/replit.github.io/classrooms/autograding.md

 the second number.
 Then the program will print the formatted result.
 You can see it running live [on repl.it](https://repl.it/Cl6j).

-Now if you have a class of, say, thirty students it becomes labor-intensive to run every student program to check that it's takes the right input, does the right computation and prints the right output.
-So this is where the input/output matching feature comes in.
+Now if you have a class of, say, thirty students, it becomes labor-intensive to run every student program to check that it takes the right input, does the right computation, and prints the right output.
+So, this is where the input/output matching feature comes in.

 ### How to use I/O Matching